Writing Tests

 , etc.

 We can now run the test from the command line like any other standalone PHP script.
-The first run will reveal any syntax errors, and if you didn't make a typo, you will see:
+The first run will reveal any syntax errors, and if there are no typos, it will output:

 $ php RectangleTest.php